Zharay/BitburnerBotnet/README.md

 - If the chance to hack the target is over 10%
 - If you have the RAM needed to run the script
 - If there is no lock
+- If market manipulation is enabled, the server is associated with a stock, we own a short of said stock, and said short is going into positive potential profit

 **How many threads to use (when using _ns.hackAnalyze_)**

 `RequiredThreads = ((MoneyAvailable - MoneyThreshold) / HackChance) - NumThreadsHacking`

 ### shareCPU.js (4.00 GB)
-Sharing is a functionality used only on your home or purchased servers that will give hacking contracts and reputation generation a percentage boost for each thread actively running it.
-Unlike the above scripts, this script does not report to the coordinator nor does it have any conditions to run other than having Port 17 set (for now).
+The share() function can only be used on your home or purchased servers.
+For 10 seconds it will give hacking contracts and reputation generation a percentage boost for each thread actively running it.
+Unlike the above scripts, this script does not report to the coordinator nor does it have any conditions to run other than having Port 17 set.
+It will continue running until Port 17 is cleared a which point it will immediately end.

 ## auto-spread-v2.js (4.95 GB)
 Will seek out, root, copy files to, and begin scripts for all servers in the network.
 It will keep searching for new servers until you have all programs to do so.
 This is where the coordinator starts, getting a full list of all servers in the BitNode.
 This script also doubles as a means to refresh all files across the network.
 That way, any changes made on the home server will be reflected by the rest when this is done.